Speckled dace: Distribution

+Speckled Dace native distribution map (orange shading) and the various points represent nonnative records.
+U.S. Fish & Wildlife Service.
+2023.
+Speckled Dace (Rhinichthys osculus) Ecological Risk Screening Summary.

 Speckled dace are the only fish native to all major Western drainage systems from Canada south to Sonora, Mexico.
-R. osculus have the widest geographic range of any freshwater dispersing fish in western North America.^{[7]} Studies show there are 3 major genetically distinct lineages in California that fit with the geologic history of California.
+R. osculus have the widest geographic range of any freshwater dispersing fish in western North America.
+Studies show there are 3 major genetically distinct lineages in California that fit with the geologic history of California.
 Within these groups, there are 12 major areas they are native to in California including Death Valley, Owens Valley, eastern Sierra drainages, Surprise Valley, Klamath-trinity basin, Pit River drainage, Sacramento drainage, the Lorenzo, Pajaro, and Salinas Rivers.
-As well as the San Luis Obispo, Pismo, and Arroyo Grande Creeks, Morro Bay drainage, and the San Gabriel and Los Angeles river basins.^{[3]} Studies suggest that even within the Klamath-trinity basin there are three genetically distinct groups which are named after their geographic distribution; Klamath, Trinity, and Jenny.
+As well as the San Luis Obispo, Pismo, and Arroyo Grande Creeks, Morro Bay drainage, and the San Gabriel, Santa Ana and Los Angeles river basins.
+Studies suggest that even within the Klamath-trinity basin there are three genetically distinct groups which are named after their geographic distribution; Klamath, Trinity, and Jenny.